-Participants in this study will undergo a series of adjustments to their pacemaker that will be made while you are in the intensive care unit recovering from your left ventricular assist device (LVAD) surgery.
-Participants will undergo these adjustments while still intubated (with a breathing tube left in after surgery) and sedated (in a medically-induced sleep) and the specific changes will involve increasing the rate that the pacemaker paces at and the leads (wires) that the pacemaker utilizes if more than one combination is available.
-While the pacemaker is set to pace at different, increasing heart rates, pressures will be measured in the different chambers of the heart utilizing a special type of intravenous (IV) line called a pulmonary artery catheter that will have been in place following the surgery.
+Participants in this study will undergo a series of adjustments to their pacemaker that will be made while they are undergoing routine, clinically indicated right heart catheterization in the outpatient setting after their left ventricular assist device (LVAD) surgery.
+Patients will undergo the study procedures while in the catheterization lab under controlled conditions.
+The study protocol involves increasing the rate that the pacemaker paces at.
+While the pacemaker is set to pace at different, increasing heart rates, pressures will be measured in the different chambers of the heart utilizing a special type of intravenous (IV) line called a pulmonary artery catheter.
 Several small blood samples will also be drawn from this venous catheter in order to measure oxygen levels in the blood.
 It will take approximately 30 minutes to perform the study, and when it is completed, the pacemaker will be returned to its original settings.

 This study is an early feasibility study which typically consist of evaluating innovative devices or innovative uses of approved devices.
 The purpose of this study is to see if an investigational device called preCARDIA Intermittent Balloon Device can limit fluid overload in congested patients with advanced heart failure.
 This investigational device is a catheter which has been approved by the U.S. Food and Drug Administration (FDA) to occlude large vessels but not for the treatment of advanced heart failure.
 Currently, there are no device-based approaches that are FDA-approved for advanced heart failure.
 This study will help find out if this device-based approach can improve symptoms and heart function in congested patients with advanced heart failure